AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 - No native state feedback without SIA setup
 - Physical wiring is required (minor soldering needed)
 - Limited to key fob functionality (no deep device-level control)
+- Some troubleshooting of Relay->Fob commands

 Still — for most smart home users — this method unlocks **90% of the value** you want from alarm control.
+I hope this will help you in building your integrated smart home.
+This approach should be usable for other vendors also, because the same industry standards are applicable(Monitoring stations, SIA, key fobs).

+If you have any ideas, suggestions, questions or even collaboration proposals - I would happily reply!
+Just send me an email or open an issue here on GitHub.

 ---